mdonmez/moves/docs/getting-started.md

 ## Creating Your First Speaker Profile

-A speaker profile contains your presentation and transcript, which Moves uses for intelligent navigation.
+A speaker profile contains your presentation and transcript, which moves uses for intelligent navigation.

 ### Step 1: Prepare Your Files